CTurt/DARA/README.md

 ### Activating the exploit

-For FIFA 06 activate the exploit by going to "My Club", "Edit My Club".
+For FIFA 06, activate the exploit by going to "My Club", "Edit My Club".

-For FIFA 10 activate the exploit by going to "My FIFA 10", "Creation Zone", and then "My Custom Club".
+For FIFA 10, activate the exploit by going to "My FIFA 10", "Creation Zone", and then "My Custom Club".

-For FIFA Street 2 activate the exploit by going to "My Street", "Profile", and then "Edit Profile".
+For FIFA Street 2, activate the exploit by going to "My Street", "Profile", and then "Edit Profile".

+For FIFA Street 3, activate the exploit by going to "Multiplayer", "Host Game", and then "Yes".

-For all other supported games activate the exploit by going to "My FIFA (year)", and then "My Profile".
+For all other supported games, activate the exploit by going to "My FIFA (year)", and then "My Profile".

 ### Problem games

 - FIFA World Cup 2006 (E) CRC fixing support is added, but the game doesn't crash with a large name.
-- FIFA Street 3 (E) CRC fixing support is added.
-The game crashes on the "Touch to Start" screen, but I can't get the PC to go to a meaningful address.
 - FIFA 11 (E) CRC fixing support is added.
 The large name is displayed, but couldn't get the game to crash.